-The hidden side to to the McBride FBAR judgment
+The hidden side of the McBride FBAR defendant judgement

-I was fortunate enough to speak with Jon McBride, the defendant in US v.
-McBride, a case that ruled in favor of the United States government, allowing the IRS to impose a $200,000.00 FBAR penalty against him.
-Mr. McBride was kind enough to allow me to record our conversation about this decision, a conversation I hope to have posted as soon as we can work out some technical difficulties with our recording equipment.
-While there were many interesting aspects of our conversation — McBride has certainly become an FBAR expert in his own right, I want to focus on three very important points.
+Recently, I was fortunate enough to speak with Jon McBride — the defendant in U.S. v.
+McBride — about his case, which ruled in favor of the United States government and allowed the IRS to impose a $200,000 FBAR penalty against him.
+Mr. McBride was kind enough to allow me to record our conversation, and I hope to have it posted as soon as we can work out some technical difficulties with our recording equipment.
+While there were many interesting aspects to our discussion — especially since Mr. McBride has certainly become an FBAR expert in his own right — I want to focus on three very important points.

 1. McBride did not attempt to evade taxes.